MannLabs/proteomics_lab_agent/README.md

 #### Workflow for generatig laboratory notes from videos:
 The following notebooks are the proof-of-concept workflow for generating laboratory notes from videos.

-- Protocol Selection and Accuracy Evaluation:
-    Identify the protocol that best matches the procedure shown in the video
-    File: 1_videoToLabNotes_ProtocolFinder.ipynb
 - Lab Notes Generation and Error Analysis:
     Compare video with ground-truth protocol to generate lab notes and identify procedural errors Automatically evaluate lab note assistant's error detection against benchmark dataset